|

 USA site) who I bought it from it was almost a snap.

-intake tube to the airhat didn't fit the Volant
+the airhat didn't fit the Volant airhat.
+I tried

-airhat.
-I tried using the flexible factory tube but
+using the flexible factory tube but it looked too

 Don't know about performance yet but it certainly